The New England Journal of Medicine May 21, 2009

 Setting

-Intervention Routine early invasive strategy with coronary angiography performed within 24 hours of randomization
+Intervention Routine early invasive strategy, defined as coronary angiography performed as rapidly as possible and within 24 hours of randomization.

-Comparator Delayed invasive strategy with coronary angiography performed at least 36 hours after randomization
+Comparator Delayed invasive strategy, defined as coronary angiography performed after a minimum delay of 36 hours from randomization.

-Outcome Composite of death, new myocardial infarction, or stroke at 6 months
+Outcome Composite of death, myocardial infarction, or stroke at 6 months.

 Study Limitations